 Meet Yogesh Bahl,

-Bahl stayed in New York City for his undergraduate degree in accounting and international business, working almost full-time through the four years.
-He answered a newspaper advertisement to land his first job after college – as an investigator for a law firm – and after getting his MBA a couple of years later, entered into consulting by leveraging his network.
-“I just took a chance and now I’ve been in consulting for more than 20 years,” he said.
+Yogesh stayed in New York City for his undergraduate degree in accounting and international business, working almost full-time through the four years.
+He answered a newspaper advertisement to land his first job after college – as an investigator and auditor for a law firm – and after getting his MBA a few years later, entered into consulting by leveraging his network.
+“I just took a chance early on and that led me to the consulting industry for more than 20 years before further investing in my career as CFO of IACTA Pharmaceuticals,” he said.

-Early in his professional life, Bahl took another chance that served him well – volunteering to work on projects in Japan for an extended period, without having traveled there prior or knowing a word of Japanese.
-The client was so impressed with Bahl’s ability to create diverse teams, evaluate operations, and execute investigations successfully, that they not only expanded his role but also recommended him to other corporations and law firms.
+Early in his professional life, Yogesh took another chance that served him well – volunteering to work on projects in Japan for an extended period, without having traveled there prior or knowing a word of Japanese.
+The clients were so impressed with Yogesh’s ability to create diverse teams, evaluate operations, and execute investigations successfully, that they not only expanded his role but also recommended him to other corporations and law firms.

-“I ended up spending five years doing work in Japan,” Bahl said, eventually becoming almost fluent in Japanese.
+“I ended up spending five years delivering work in Japan,” Yogesh said, eventually becoming fairly fluent in Japanese.
 He then worked in South Korea for three years and Taiwan for another two years.
 “Traveling and working in different places makes you realize that no matter where you go, people are very similar: They want the same things, they think about the same things.
 We needlessly allow cultures, languages, and unconscious biases get in the way of properly understanding each other.”

 Yogesh’s career journey continues to be fueled by his personal belief that being able to teach perpetuates the hunger to learn.
 Regardless of whom Yogesh may come across in his life, he believes in suspending presumptions and unconscious bias with the goal of learning and advancing.
 “I believe that the process of figuring out a solution is more valuable than finding the ‘right answer’.”